GraalVM Native Build Tools - for Maven

 Because the application uses reflection, you have to tell the native-image

-- Run the unit tests and use the GraalVM Native Build Tools to inject the tracing agent into the JVM.
+- Run the unit tests and use the Native Image Maven plugin to inject the Tracing agent into the JVM.
 This is described in the next section.

-- Run your application and use the GraalVM Native Build Tools to inject the Tracing Agent into the JVM.
-For more information on how to do this, see the documentation .
+- Run your application and use the Native Image Maven plugin to inject the Tracing agent into the JVM.
+For more information, see the documentation .

 Copying Generated Tracing Agent Configuration to Your Source Tree

-tool picks these up when you build a native executable, they need to be relocated to the location that the tool expects them to be in, that is: src/main/resources/META-INF/native-image.
+tool picks it up when you build a native executable, the file needs to be relocated to the location that the tool expects it to be in: src/main/resources/META-INF/native-image.

 The maven-resources-plugin